bashrc-real/Codearchive/cpp/Strict_weak_ordering_and_stl.md

 }

 ```

-Note that this line is equivalent to a≡b
+This line is equivalent to a≡b

 ```cpp
         if (!less(a[mid], key) && !less(key, a[mid]))
 ```

 This is sort of similar to how <code> map::find </code> and <code>set::find </code> would work.

 ## What could go wrong  #